 A-105 Services to Individuals with Disabilities

 The Wagner-Peyser Act and the Americans with Disabilities Act (ADA) provide for voluntary disclosure of disabilities.
 ADA also requires that reasonable accommodations be provided upon request to job seekers seeking Workforce Solutions Office services.
-For additional information on providing reasonable accommodations, refer to Workforce Development (WD) Letter 24-01, issued June 22, 2001, and titled “Prohibition Against Discrimination Based on Disability or Limited English Proficiency in the Administration of Workforce Services,” and subsequent issuances.
+For additional information on providing reasonable accommodations, refer to Workforce Development (WD) Letter 01-25, issued April 30, 2025, and titled “Prohibition Against Discrimination Based on Disability,” and subsequent issuances.

-The nondiscrimination and universal access requirements of WIOA §188 and its regulations for individuals with disabilities at 29 CFR §38 require the one-stop delivery system and one-stop career centers to ensure universal access and equal opportunity for individuals with disabilities in the workforce development system.
+The nondiscrimination and equal opportunity provisions of WIOA §188 and its regulations for individuals with disabilities at 29 CFR §38 require the one-stop delivery system and one-stop career centers to ensure equal opportunity and access for individuals with disabilities in the workforce development system.
 Boards must ensure that Workforce Solutions Office programs, services, and facilities are accessible to individuals with disabilities and other barriers to employment and comply with federal and state requirements.
 Boards must submit the name and telephone number of a liaison on accessibility-related issues to TWC’s EO Officer at EO.Reports@twc.texas.gov.

 Boards may refer to DOL’s resources and guidance to evaluate Workforce Solutions Offices and develop service plans that address accessibility for individuals with disabilities.